tfreese56/tfreese56.github.io/tfjekyll/_posts/2019-12-20-checkbook-server.md

 ### Cryptography
 Crypto experience was essentially none at the writing of this in 2019.
 Humbly admitting, Stack Overflow led me to a design using *two* AES keys (so, twice encrypted) message sent over the wire from my remote client to the server.
 The AES keys were exchanged via the public key cryptography algorithm RSA.

+Considering any of my crypto practices *sound* is likely not truthy.
+In the least, I felt comfortable enough exchanging my financial information over the wire.

 Here is where the AES keys are set having been decrypted with the private RSA key:

 ```java